Repeat after me: Money does not control me. I am in complete control of my money.

 So your finances aren’t perfect.
 They may actually be downright messy.
 Regardless of the shambles of your financial state, it’s important to show gratitude for it anyway.
 After all, whether they were smart expenses or not, your money has opened you up to a world of opportunities and experiences.
 They’ve helped build your life, recognize value and even see things you wouldn’t have ordinarily seen.
 Even if you have no savings, drowning in debt, or living paycheck to paycheck your money helped create the life you live now.
 Part of letting go and organizing is coming to terms with what’s already brought you to this point.
 Consider it a form of closure – an important step to moving forward and decluttering anything.
 Or do like Melanie of the blog, Dear Debt and write a letter to it that truly empowers you to move forward.

 Acknowledge what you have and what went wrong

 Look at the pile of clothes that never got worn.
 Identify the expired coupons in the corner.
-This is all wasted money.
+This is all wasted money that should be acknowledged when it’s time to spring clean your finances.
 Even dig up all those old tax returns and W2 forms and take a hard look at how much you’re actually making.
 The truth is, you have more than enough to move forward.
 You just need to acknowledge it, have faith in your capabilities and vow to get clean and make changes.
 Once you see your problems and identify where you may have taken a wrong turn, it will help move you in the right direction and get rid of your financial issues.

 Identify what brings joy